Pratyaksha23/MNIST-Digit-Recognition-PyTorch/README.md

 # 🖊️ MNIST Digit Recognition with PyTorch

-This project implements a **handwritten digit recognition system** using the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) and **PyTorch**.
-It demonstrates the complete workflow: **loading data, building & training a neural network, saving model weights, reloading them, and visualizing predictions** in Google Colab.
+This project implements a **handwritten digit recognition system** using the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) and **PyTorch** and then and deploy as an interactive Streamlit web app.
+It demonstrates the complete workflow: **loading data, building & training a neural network, saving model weights, reloading them, and applying them to make a streamlit web app**.
+Users can draw digits (0–9) on a canvas, and the model instantly predicts the number — just like a mini AI-powered whiteboard!

 ---